Connect with others who understand.

 10 Warning Signs of Primary Immunodeficiency in Children

-The following are red flags for possible PI in babies and children.
-If your child has two or more of these warning signs in a year, talk to your child’s pediatrician about testing for primary immunodeficiency.
+If your child has two or more of these warning signs in a year, talk with their pediatrician about testing for primary immunodeficiency:

 1. A family history of primary immunodeficiency

-2. Four or more ear infections per year
+2. Four or more ear infections in a year

-3. Two or more severe sinus infections per year
+3. Two or more severe sinus infections in a year

-4. Two or more months of antibiotic treatment which doesn’t work to resolve the infection
+4. Two or more months of antibiotic treatment that doesn’t clear the infection

-5. Need for intravenous (IV) antibiotics to clear infections
+5. Need for IV antibiotics to clear infections

-6. Two or more pneumonia infections in a year
+6. Two or more cases of pneumonia in a year

 8. Long-lasting fungal infections in the mouth (called thrush) or on the skin

-9. Two or more severe infections, like sepsis or meningitis
+9. Two or more severe infections, such as sepsis or meningitis

-10. Failure to gain weight or growth delays
+10. Failure to gain weight or grow as expected

-Some children with primary immunodeficiency might not show these exact warning signs, so doctors also check family history and use genetic tests to help make a diagnosis.
+Some children with PI may not have these exact warning signs.
+Doctors also consider family history and may use genetic testing to help make a diagnosis.

 10 Warning Signs of Primary Immunodeficiency in Adults

-2. Two or more ear infections per year
+2. Two or more ear infections in a year

-3. Two or more sinus infections per year, without known allergies
+3. Two or more sinus infections in a year, without known allergies

-4. One pneumonia infection each year for more than one year
+4. One case of pneumonia each year for more than one year

-5. Recurring viral infections like colds, warts, or herpes
+5. Repeated viral infections, such as colds, warts, or herpes

 6. Chronic diarrhea that causes weight loss

-9. Infection with tuberculosis-like bacteria that is usually harmless
+9. Infection with tuberculosislike bacteria that usually don’t cause illness

 10. Repeated need for IV antibiotics to clear infections

-Adults with primary immunodeficiency may have other problems causing skin, lung, ear, nose, throat, liver, or stomach issues — as well as autoimmune illnesses.
-These can occur even if a person doesn’t get many infections.
+Adults with PI may also have other problems affecting the skin, lungs, ears, nose, throat, liver, or digestive system, as well as autoimmune illnesses.
+These can occur even if a person doesn’t get frequent infections.

 White, patchy plaques on the inside of the cheek and gums, consistent with oral thrush.

-White patches inside the mouth are signs of thrush, a fungal infection which some people with primary immunodeficiency have a greater risk for.
+White patches inside the mouth can be a sign of thrush, a fungal infection that people with primary immunodeficiency may be more likely to develop.
 (CC BY-NC-ND 4.0/DermNet)

-Many people with PI also have autoimmune issues, or disorders where the body’s immune system attacks its own cells and tissues.
-One study of people with CVID found that 26 percent of respondents had at least one autoimmune disorder as well.
-The autoimmune issues associated with PI can be quite varied.
+Many people with PI also develop autoimmune diseases, in which the immune system attacks the body’s own cells and tissues.
+In one study of people with CVID, 26 percent had at least one autoimmune disease.

 • Easy bruising